tlonist-sang/old-blog/pages/about.md

 # About

-Hi, I'm Sanghyun.
-I started my career as a web developer who had to do little bit of everything - backend Java, frontend JavaScript, DB, NSIS, Jenkins and so on.
-I realized with trial and error that having a solid understanding  in concepts on topics like network, design pattern and language itself is important, and started this blogging channel to satiate those needs myself.
+Hi, I'm tlonist.
+I started my career as a web developer who had to do little bit of everything.
+After lots of struggles I came to realize that having a fundamental understanding in concepts on topics like network, design pattern and language itself is important - and that writing about them is better than just reading.
 Please feel free to correct or question anything I post here.
 I'll be happy to communicate.

-I'm a huge fan of an Argentine writer Jorge Luis Borges, and the name tlonist (mind the absence of umlaut) comes from one of his fiction. :)
+I'm a huge fan of an Argentine writer Jorge Luis Borges, and the name tlonist (mind the absence of umlaut) comes from one of his fictions.

 Thanks for reading.